Security settings

 NAVER Cloud Platform provides additional security settings such as two-factor authentication and API authentication keys for its members' personal information protection and safe service use.

 When logging in to NAVER Cloud Platform, you can enter your ID and password and undergo a two-factor authentication to complete the login.
-Two-factor authentication is not a required item, but we recommend you setting two-factor authentication, which is an extra layer of security, to protect your account information.
-You can set it as follows.
+Two-factor authentication is not a required item, but we recommend setting two-factor authentication as an extra layer of security to protect your account information.
+To configure, follow these steps:

-2. Click Login at the upper right of the NAVER Cloud Platform portal.
+2. Click Login at the upper right of NAVER Cloud Platform portal.

 5. Enter the current password one more time to protect your information, then click the [OK] button.

-7. Click the [Set with authentication number] button for two-factor authentication based on the authentication number, and then click the [Set with OTP] button for two-factor authentication based on OTP.
+7. Click the [Set with Authentication Number] button for two-factor authentication based on the authentication number, and click the [Set with OTP] button for two-factor authentication based OTP.

-• Set with OTP: Perform two-factor authentication by entering one time password in connection with Google OTP app
+• Set with OTP: perform two-factor authentication by entering one time password together with Google OTP app

 Note